NVSL/linux-nova/README.md

 The technical report also illustrates the trade-offs between our protection mechanisms and performance.

 ## Gaps and Missing Features

 Although NOVA is a fully-functional file system, there is still much work left to be done.
-In particular, the following items are currently missing:
+In particular, (at least) the following items are currently missing:

 1. There is no mkfs or fsk utility (`mount` takes an option to create a NOVA file system)
 2. NOVA doesn't scrub data to prevent corruption from accumulating in infrequently accessed data.
 3. NOVA doesn't read bad block information on mount and attempt recovery of the effected data.
 4. NOVA only works on x86-64 kernels.
 5. NOVA does not currently support extended attributes or ACL.
+6. NOVA does not currently prevent writes to mounted snapshots.
+7. Using `write()` to modify pages that are mmap'd is not supported.
-6.  ...
+8.  ...

 ## Building and Using NOVA